mkrueger/MysticDraw/README.md

 # TODO

 It's shaping up but still not finished…

- * Color Picker that doesn't suck
- * Switch for iCE/Blink (atm it's only in iCE Mode)

  * Tools
     * Brush & Shading need a configuration dialog
     * Outline mode for rectangle/circle/line